Grounding of the transformer's neutral conductor

-This case study examines the effect of earthing transformer neutrals (VTs) and including reactors in VT neutrals on the magnitude of single-phase short-circuit (SC) current to earth.
-The model represents a 110 kV CHPP switchgear (CHPP) with six generators of 50 MW each, from where electricity is transmitted through two 50 km long double-circuit overhead lines (overhead lines) to the power system.
-At the moment of time 0.5 s, a single-phase earth fault of 0.5 s duration occurs at the 110 kV busbar of the switchgear.
+This example examines the effect of grounding the neutral conductors of transformers (TP) and turning on the reactors in the neutral conductors of TP on the magnitude of the single-phase short-circuit current to earth.
+The model is a 110 kV CHP switchgear with six 50 MW generators, from where electricity is transmitted through two 50 km long double-circuit overhead lines to the power grid.
+At a time of 0.5 s, a single-phase short circuit to earth with a duration of 0.5 s occurs on the 110 kV bus.

-The main purpose of limiting single-phase fault currents is to bring their values into compliance with permissible values and to increase the reliability of equipment operation.
-The following scenarios are considered to compare the main methods of single-phase fault current limitation [1-3]:
+The main purpose of limiting single-phase short-circuit currents is to bring their values in line with acceptable ones and increase the reliability of the equipment.
+The following scenarios are considered for comparing the main methods of limiting the currents of single-phase short circuits [1-3]:

-Neutrals of only two TRs are grounded, the other four are ungrounded;
+2) The neutrals of only two TP are grounded, the other four are grounded;

-Reactors are included in all neutral points of TRs.
+3) Reactors are included in all neutral conductors of the TP.

-The process of starting and setting up the model from the script development environment using command control, processing of simulation results, visualisation of simulation results and suggested scripts for independent work with the model are also shown.
-Logging of current and voltage values is carried out and their time plots are shown.
-The model adjustment for each of the scenarios is carried out by changing the positions of switches in the subsystems "Earthing", connected to the neutral outputs of the TR.
-Model appearance:
+It also shows the process of launching and configuring the model from the script development environment using command control, processing simulation results, visualizing simulation results, and offers scenarios for working with the model independently.
+The values of currents and voltages are logged, and their time schedules are shown.
+The model is configured for each of the scenarios by changing the positions of the switches in the "Grounding" subsystems connected to the neutral terminals of the TP.
+The model's appearance:

-The power system and generators are modelled by the Voltage Source (Three-Phase) block, the steady state is set by specifying the effective line voltage and phase shift.
-The forward and zero-sequence impedances of the power system are modelled by the Coupled Lines (Three-Phase) block.
-Short circuits are modelled by the Fault (Three-Phase) block, in the settings of this block using the Failure mode drop-down menu it is possible to select the type of short circuit.
-Transformers are modelled with Two-Winding Transformer (Three-Phase).html).
-Overhead lines are modelled by the Double-Circuit Transmission Line block, which is a U-shaped substitution diagram taking into account the mutual induction between circuits.
-The system parameters are:
+The power system and generators are modeled by the [Voltage Source] block (Three-Phase)](https://engee.com/helpcenter/stable/ru/fmod-electricity-sources/voltage-source-three-phase.html) , the steady-state mode is set by setting the current line voltage and phase shift.
+The resistances of the direct and zero sequence of the power system are modeled by the block Coupled Lines (Three-Phase).
+A short circuit is modeled by the [Fault] block (Three-Phase)](https://engee.com/helpcenter/stable/ru/fmod-electricity-utilities/fault-three-phase.html) in the settings of this block, using the Failure mode drop-down menu, you can select the type of short circuit.
+Transformers are modeled by the [Two-Winding Transformer] block (Three-Phase)](https://engee.com/helpcenter/stable/ru/fmod-electricity-transfomers/three-winding-transformer-(three-phase).html).
+Overhead lines are modeled by the [Double-Circuit Transmission] block Line](https://engee.com/helpcenter/stable/ru/fmod-electricity-lines/double-circuit-transmission-line.html) , which is a U-shaped substitution scheme taking into account the mutual induction between the chains.
+System Parameters:

-Import the necessary module for working with LaTeX graphs and lines:
+Importing the necessary module for working with LaTeX graphs and strings:

 using Plots